DevMountain/AutolayoutExample/README.md

 2. Ambiguous layout (can be seen in console by pausing application and entering `po [[UIWindow keyWindow] _autolayoutTrace]`)
 3. Undesirable layouts (everything works properly, but is not laid out as you want)

 This example will focus on demonstrating how to use auto layout exclusively in code.
 Each branch represents a step in the process and includes the code needed to complete the step, which has been commented out.
+The master branch is the same as the solution branch, and includes the working code.

 # Branches (steps)
-## master
+## initial
 ### Description
 A simple table with custom cells, laid out using frames.